If we had started out by answering these ’20 Questions Before You Plan’, it sure would have been helpful!

 19).
 What are your 2 biggest obstacles to enjoying a vacation?

 20).
 On a scale of 1-5, how much input do you want on planning the itinerary, and it what areas does it matter the most?

-There you have our starting point questions.
+There you have our first 20 questions to use before you plan.
 I’m sure you’ll come up with some yourself and I’d love to hear what they are.
 Have Fun!!!

 CLICK HERE TO PRINT THIS WORKSHEET: 20 QUESTIONS

 FOR MORE PLANNING HELP CLICK HERE TO SEE OUR WEBSITE!